rreede/rreede/README.md

 🔭 You can learn more about me and my projects on my website: https://rreede.github.io/

-💬 I'm currently open to a front-end web development job.
+💬 I'm currently open to front-end web development work.

 <h2> 📫 Contact me:</h2>